“My friends are gonna know I’ve gone missing!” said Portino defiantly, “and then they’ll just send someone else!”

 “I met someone in Port Plees-Comagin who said he fed his chickens with spinach, and they grew really strong.”

-Colonel Sander’s face went from shock to a stony look of disapproval.
+Colonel Lander’s face went from shock to a stony look of disapproval.

-“Tell me, Wendy, honey,” he said gravely, “this person that you met.
-Was he squinty-eyed, smoking a pipe, and wearing a sailor suit?”
+“Tell me, Wendy,” he said gravely, “this person that you met.
+Was he squinty-eyed, smoking a pipe and wearing a sailor suit?”

 “Yes!
-That’s Popeye!
+That’s Potpie!
 Have you met him before?”

-“I have,” replied the Colonel icily, “but I have not seen him in many years.
-You see, his real name isn’t Popeye.
+“I have,” replied the colonel icily, “but I have not seen him in many years.
+You see, his real name isn’t Potpie.
 It’s Beauregard.
-Beauregard Sanders…and he is my son.”
+Beauregard Landers…and he is my son.”